Volumes of Subvarieties of Complex Ball Quotients and Sparsity of Rational Points: Introduction

 The main goal of this paper is to find a uniform lower bound for the induced K\"ahler and canonical volumes of all subvarieties of a non-compact ball quotient $X$ in terms of a geometric quantity of $X:$ {\Alph{theorem}} \begin{theorem} (Theorem \ref{Bound Hyperbolic Volume}) Let $X=\Gamma \backslash \mathbb{B}^{n} $ be a complex ball quotient by a torsion-free non-uniform lattice $\Gamma$ whose parabolic stabilizers are unipotent.
 Let $V\subset X$ be an irreducible subvariety of dimension $m>0.$ Then,

-where $\operatorname{vol}_{X}(V)$ is the volume of $V$ induced by Bergman metric on $V$ and $\sy$ is the length of the shortest closed geodesic in $X.$ \end{theorem} The systole is anon-zero real number and can be estimated by the trace of the hyperbolic elements in a representation of $\Gamma.$ When $X$ is compact ball quotient, the inequality \eqref{hyb vol} is known by Hwang and To \cite{hwang1999seshadri} and we generalized their inequalities for non-compact $X$ with a mild assumption on the parabolic stabilizer of $\Gamma.$ Note that every neat lattice $\Gamma$ satisfies this assumption, and every $\Gamma$ has a finite index subgroup which satisfies this assumption (see \cite{hummel1998rank}).
+where $\operatorname{vol}_{X}(V)$ is the volume of $V$ induced by the Bergman metric on $V$ and $\sy$ is the length of a shortest closed geodesic on $X.$ \end{theorem} When $X$ is a compact ball quotient, inequality \eqref{hyb vol} was proved by Hwang and To \cite{hwang1999seshadri}.
+Their inequality bounds the induced K\"ahler volume of subvarieties in terms of the injectivity radius of $X.$ While the injectivity radius is a positive real number for compact $X$, for non-compact $X$, it is zero, as the injectivity radius becomes arbitrarily small near the cusps.
+We generalize their inequality for non-compact $X,$ under a mild assumption on the parabolic stabilizer of $\Gamma,$ by replacing the injectivity radius with half of the systole.
+For compact $X,$ the injectivity radius is half of the systole.
+However, for non-compact $X,$ the systole is non-zero (see Proposition \ref{positive sys}) and can be estimated using the absolute value of the trace of hyperbolic elements in $\Gamma$ (see Lemma \ref{length trace}).

-With the same assumption as Theorem \ref{Hyperbolic Vol Int} on $X,$ admits a smooth projective toroidal compactification $\Xb$ whose boundary divisor $D=\Xb \setminus X$ is a disjoint union of abelian varieties with ample conormal bundle (\cite{MOK}).
+Note that the assumption that the parabolic stabilizers of the lattice are unipotent is mild, as it holds for every neat lattice, and any lattice $\Gamma$ admits a finite index subgroup with this property (see Selberg's lemma \cite[page 331]{ratcliffe2006foundations}).
+With this assumption, the variety $X$ admits a smooth projective toroidal compactification $\Xb$ whose boundary divisor $D=\Xb \setminus X$ is a disjoint union of abelian varieties with ample conormal bundle (\cite{MOK}).
 Bakker and Tsimerman \cite{bakker2018kodaira} proved that if the uniform depth of cusps of $X$ is sufficiently large, then the canonical bundle of the toroidal compactification $K_{\Xb}$ is ample.
 We prove in Theorem \ref{systolDepth} that the systole of $X$ bounds the uniform depth of cusps from below.
 Therefore, if $\sy$ is sufficiently large, then $K_{\Xb}$ is ample.

 For a subvariety $V\subset \Xb$ of dimension $m>0,$ we denote the degree of $V$ with respect to the line bundle $K_{\Xb}$ by $\operatorname{deg}_{\Xb}(V):$